wix-prototypers/editor_starter-kit/README.md

       state.leftPanel
    </td>

-   <td>open one one of the left panels, or close the panel
+   <td>Open one one of the left panels, or close the panel
    </td>
    <td>
   add | pages | design | media | apps | bussiness | false